 What does this mean for my organisation?

 Many organisations focus primarily on the external competitiveness of their pay.
 They assess what they can afford to pay people, and then try take a position in the broader market that allows them to attract the people they need.
 These organisations will therefore often participate in salary surveys or other ways of gaining an appreciation of how competitively they pay their people.
 While this helps people who are applying for roles with your organisation to cover off how 'reasonable' your pay is, it does less to address the shift in mindset to 'fairness' that happens once people start with the organisation.
 Once people are working for you they are typically less interested in how well you stack up against other organisations, and they're far more interested in how they are paid relative to 'Fred' who sits next to them.
 Employees will express these concerns in a range of ways - perhaps directly questionning how pay levels are determined, or perhaps by putting in less effort and starting to look around for another job.
 Either way, being able to address how 'fair' your pay is forms a critical part of your overall position on pay - as critical (if not more critical) than how you compare to other organisations.
-Ultimately as an organisation you want to remove 'pay' as a concern altogether so you can focus on the other elements that really motivate people (see my earlier blog).
+Ultimately as an organisation you want to remove 'pay' as a concern altogether so you can focus on the other elements that really motivate people (

 Here are some ways you can help ensure your organisation's pay is 'reasonable' and 'fair':